Sachchidananda Bharati I: History of this region

 The Vijayanagar empire (Vijayanagara Empire) under Bukka Raya I made a series of efforts to conquer Southern India and re-establish a Hindu Kingdom.
-It is to be noted that this king was blessed by the 12th Sringeri Peetadhipathi Saint Vidyaranya (1380-1386) of Sringeri Sarada Peetam in these efforts.
+The king was blessed by the 12th Sringeri Peetadhipathi Saint Vidyaranya (1380-1386) of Sringeri Sarada Peetam in these efforts.
 There were a series of Vijayanagar invasions in the middle of the fourteenth century which succeeded in initially restricting and finally ending the Madurai Sultanate's rule over Madurai.Vijayanagar's armies were led by Bukka's son Kumara Kampanna Udaiyar and Veera Savanan.
 They defeated and killed Muslim ruler Hassan Gangu in 1371.
 Thus, the Sultan rule of the region was overthrown by the new Hindu kingdom of Vijayanagar, which had been founded at Hampi.
 For the next two centuries, this empire withstood repeated Sultan invasions from the north.

 Kampana Udaiyar started a dynasty, subordinate to the court of Vijayanagar that lasted for two centuries.
 The immediate effect of this victory was the reopening of the Siva and Vishnu temples in the cities of Madurai, Srirangam, Chidambaram and Kanchipuram in the southern region.
 The rule was continued by Vijayanagar-appointed governors who had "Nayaka" as a title.
 King Krishna Devaraya (1509–1529), the greatest ruler of the Vijayanagar dynasty, exercised close control over this part of his empire.